-Follow these animal bite tips:
+Follow these animal bite first aid tips:

 - Surface wounds.
 If the bite only damages the top layer of skin (surface level) and there doesn’t appear to be a threat of rabies, clean the wound thoroughly with soap and water.
 Use an antibiotic ointment to prevent possible infection, and either wrap with medical gauze or apply a bandage.

 - Deep wounds.
 If the animal bite results in a deep puncture wound through the skin, or the skin is badly damaged, use a clean, dry cloth to apply pressure and stop the bleeding.
 Seek medical attention immediately.